addania/coding/src/pages/Carousel_in_React.md

 date: "2019-10-04"
 ---

-Example code to create carouseel component with 3 images slideshow
+Just admit it, carousels are simply cool!  :) Sooo, how to make one?
+Example code to create carousel component with 3 images slideshow is provided below.

 ```
 import React from "react"